British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The North Ben Creek occurrence is located on North Ben Creek, approximately 52 kilometres north of Williams Lake, and approximately 54 kilometres south-southeast of Quesnel, British Columbia.
-As part of the larger Ben property, the North Ben Creek occurrence is situated between the Mount Polley Mine and the Gibraltar Mine.
-The Ben property lies on the Fraser Plateau, a flat and gently rolling area mostly covered by glacial drift.
-The Ben property lies on a northwest trending height of land between the Beedy Creek and Beaver Creek Valleys, two prominent topographic lineaments considered to mark significant faults (Assessment Report 35173).
+The NORTH BEN CREEK prospect is located on North Ben Creek, approximately 52 kilometres north of Williams Lake, and 54 kilometres south-southeast of Quesnel, British Columbia.
+As part of the larger Ben ( now Beaver) property, the North Ben Creek occurrence is situated between the Mount Polley Mine and the Gibraltar Mine.
+The Beaver property lies on the Fraser Plateau, a flat and gently rolling area mostly covered by glacial drift.
+The property covers a northwest trending height of land between the Beedy Creek and Beaver Creek Valleys, two prominent topographic lineaments considered to mark significant faults (Assessment Report 35173).

 Situated within the Cache Creek Terrane, the North Ben Creek occurrence is underlain by rock units of the Permian to Triassic-aged Cache Creek Complex.
 Noted rock units include marine sedimentary and volcanic rocks including phyllite, siliceous phyllite, ribbon and massive chert, argillite, mudstone, sandstone, limestone, tuff, mafic volcanic rocks, and serpentinite.
 The area is bounded to the east and to the west by rocks of the Quesnel Terrane.
-The structural geology of the Ben property is not well understood or documented.
+The structural geology of the Beaver property is not well understood or documented.
 The fabric of the underlying sedimentary and volcanic rocks trends north-northwest (Assessment Report 35173).

 Gold mineralization at the surface at North Ben Creek is associated with northwest trending quartz-carbonate-mariposite alteration in a zone approximately 25 by 50 metres in area.
 This gold mineralization occurs where listwanite-silicified metavolcanic rocks are interbedded with mudstone.